 Unlike the 8-inch cruiser design, the super-cruiser project did not survive Churchill’s brief tenure at the Admiralty.
 The Sea Lords had already voiced their opposition, pointing out that for the cost of the three super-cruisers proposed by Churchill, two additional fast battleships of the Vanguard class could be built and, as an existing design built around an existing weapon, could be completed almost a year earlier.
 When Churchill left the Admiralty in May 1940 to take up the post of Prime Minister, the project was dropped along with his project for a small, heavily-armored cruiser armed only with submerged torpedo tubes.

 The super-cruiser proposal was no sillier than some of the ships projected for the German Plan Z, and so she appears (all three proposed ships) in our Second World War at Sea: Plan Z expansion set.
 She’s a mighty ship, especially so with a British crew, and represents a fair amount of overkill when matched against a German heavy cruiser.

 Click here to order Second World War at Sea: Plan Z (book edition) right now.

 Sign up for our newsletter right here.
 Your info will never be sold or transferred; we'll just use it to update you on new games and new offers.

-He lives in Birmingham, Alabama with his wife, three children and his happy dog, Leopold.
+He lives in Birmingham, Alabama with his wife, three children and his dog, Leopold.
+Leopold despises motorcycles.